eosphoros-ai/liteio/doc/en/quick-start.md

 ~~The csi-node depends on `nvme` command-line tool to connect remote targets.
 Run following commands to install nvme client.~~
 `nvme` client is installed in CSI base image.
 If you want to override the `nvme` command in container, you could run the following commands.
-CSI-node checks file `/home/admin/nvmeof/bin/nvme` at first priority, then looks for `nvme` in PATH.
+CSI-node checks the file `/home/admin/nvmeof/bin/nvme` first, then looks for `nvme` in PATH.

 ```
 # prepare your own nvme client and copy to /home/admin/nvmeof/bin/nvme